ringwormGO/ringwormGO/README.md

 For Spammator just create C# Visual Studio project or continue with your one, and then copy/paste other code (not designer).

 If you want do use Python OS 2.0 you need to install psutil.
 Go to CMD and type "pip install psutil".
 Before this, you need install Python.
-If you can see code, cretae new file and copy code.

 # SYSTEM REQUIRETMENS